fairlearn/fairlearn/docs/user_guide/datasets.rst

 if Blacks are regarded as undesirable neighbors by Whites.
 However, market discrimination means that housing values are higher at very high levels of B.
-One expects, therefore, a parabolic relationship between proportion Black in a neighborhood and housing values.
+One expects, therefore, a parabolic relationship between proportion Black in a neighborhood and housing values."

 To break down the *B* reasoning further, the authors assume that self-segregation correlates to higher home values, though subsequent authors